What Can I Do?

 If they say they don’t have a plan but yes to having suicidal thoughts, DO NOT OVERREACT!
 Just listen.
 Don’t try and solve their problems.
 Listen to what they might want to do to solve their problems.
 Tell them you will be looking into solutions.
 Ask them to agree to not act on these suicidal thoughts.
 Make sure they have the SafeUt app on their phone and know how to use it.
 Experiment together.
 Ask them to write down what they can do when their thoughts start to scare them.
 Make sure they list people they promise to call.

-Start making plans to get your family into therapy.
+If you’re the parent, start making plans to get your family into therapy.
 It’s always a family issue.
 To send a child off to therapy alone sends the message that they are the problem.
 That may cause more self-doubt and isolation.
 Individual therapy may also be necessary.
-There are recommended therapists available on this website.
+There are recommended mental health care professionals available on this website.

 If they say yes to having a plan, then ask how they want to do it.
 “How were you planning to complete suicide?”